abdulghani/blissful-ignorance/notes.md

 that's why life is at the brink of the atmosphere because humans are not advanced enough yet to spread to orbit, intra solar or galaxy

+we should have experimented with engineered species to colonize-inhabit orbit to spread local density outward rather human paradoxically are living dense system practically living singularities much like brain represent interconnection of many singularities in a single organ-locus giving abilities to symbolic thought